Flick mulls future after Bayern Munich exit Champions League - RFI

 Berlin (AFP)

-Bayern Munich head coach Hansi Flick admits he is considering his future after the holders were knocked out of the Champions League by Paris Saint-Germain.
+Bayern Munich head coach Hansi Flick has admitted he is considering his future after the holders were knocked out of the Champions League by Paris Saint-Germain.

-Bayern's 1-0 return-leg win in Paris on Tuesday was not enough to overturn last week's 3-2 first-leg defeat in Munich as PSG marched into the semi-finals at the Germans' expense.
+Bayern's 1-0 return-leg win in Paris on Tuesday was not enough to overturn last week's 3-2 first-leg defeat in Munich as PSG moved into the semi-finals on away goals at the Germans' expense.

-"Everyone understands that I am thinking about my future," Flick told Sky after Bayern striker Eric Maxim Choupo-Moting scored the only goal on Tuesday.
+"Everyone understands that I am thinking about my future," Flick told Sky after Eric Maxim Choupo-Moting's goal against his former club proved insufficient at the Parc des Princes on Tuesday.

 Flick has been under noticeable strain in recent weeks with tensions running high between him and Bayern sports director Hasan Salihamidzic.